Tips for Teaching Virtually on Zoom

 Shut Down Devices You Aren't Using

 No matter how fast your internet connection is, there's only so much bandwidth to go around.
-Smart phones, smart TVs, and tablets all access the internet, even when you're not actively using them.
+Smart phones, smart TVs, tablets, and of course other computers can all access the internet, even when you're not actively using them.
 Turning these devices off or disconnecting them from the internet while you teach will give you the best chance to have a strong connection on Zoom.

 If you can teach using a computer that's plugged directly into a modem, that may result in a stronger connection on Zoom, compared to using WiFi.
 It's also a good idea to close any programs or apps that you aren't using as part of your course.
 Check out the troubleshooting section of this page for more tips on establishing a strong internet connection.